zeyuz35/zeyuz35.github.io/vault/DFM.md

 gdpc package (fucking mess)

-Methods etc are all broken and even the example code given does not work.
+Methods etc are all broken and even the example code given does not work - no idea how this was approved on CRAN